andreygubarev/molecule-qemu/README.md

 * Ubuntu 20.04 LTS (x86_64)
 * Debian 11 (x86_64)

 Support of other platforms and guest OS is possible, but not tested.
+Please, open an issue if you want to add support for other platforms.

+## Network modes

+### `user` network mode

+This is the default network mode.
+It uses QEMU's user networking mode.

+Mode is selected by setting `vm_network: user` in `molecule.yml`.

+### `vmnet-shared` network mode

+This mode uses QEMU's `vmnet-shared` networking mode.
+It requires `vmnet.framework` to be installed on the host.
+This mode is only supported on MacOS.
+It requires *passwordless* `sudo` access for current user.

+Mode is selected by setting `vm_network: vmnet-shared` in `molecule.yml`.

 # Examples